What’s the best place to bury the dead body? – On the second page of Google.

 Statista says that as of 2022, 6.5 billion people will own smartphones which will go up by several hundred million, to 7.6 billion by 2027.
 Hence, if unlike Google products, your website doesn’t open on mobile or other techno-toys, your survival can be in danger and even the man in a blue suit and red cape, who is an expert in tweaking the timeline, won’t able to save you.

-Thus, in the article below, we have explained why is it necessary to make the website mobile-first with the help of web design companies.
+Thus, in the article below, we have explained 11 easy and practical ways work upon website performance optimization with the help of web design companies.

 1. Responsive Blueprint Is the First Step to Going Mobile